Jamie-Proudfoot/chemical_vae/README.md

 ## Subsequent Authors:

-* [Sven Lüpke](https://github.com/sven-luepke) (developed a fork of the original repository and produced the template Jupyter notebooks for the resuts)
+* [Sven Lüpke](https://github.com/sven-luepke) (developed a fork of the original repository and produced the template Jupyter notebooks for the results)
 * [Jamie Proudfoot](https://github.com/Jamie-Proudfoot) (updated the chemvae code to work in Tensorflow 2 allowing it to be used on more modern GPUs)